Maintaining a healthy body weight can be a challenge when you have Crohn’s disease.

 - Eat small portions regularly throughout the day.

-- Skip foods that are high in fiber, including beans, nuts, seeds, raw vegetables, and popcorn.
+- Minimize or eliminate foods that are high in fiber, including beans, nuts, seeds, raw vegetables, and popcorn.

 - Avoid fatty foods, including fried foods, and heavy cream or butter-laden sauces.

 - People who are lactose intolerant should avoid dairy or choose products that have relatively little lactose, such as hard cheeses.

 - Take supplements your healthcare provider recommends to store up key nutrients, such as calcium, vitamin D, vitamin B12, and folic acid.

 - If you know from experience that certain foods are likely to cause gas, put them on your “foods to avoid” list.
 Likely culprits include spicy foods, cabbage, broccoli, cauliflower, beans, and fruit juices.
 Citrus fruits may be especially problematic.

 Consider enteral nutrition therapy